 We have incurred substantial losses during our history and do not expect to become profitable in the near future, and we may never achieve profitability.
 To the extent that we continue to generate taxable losses, unused losses will carry forward to offset future taxable income, if any, until such unused losses expire.
-As of December 31, 2018, we had federal net operating loss ("NOL") carryforwards of approximately \$105.3 million and state NOL carryforwards of approximately \$134.8 million available to offset future taxable income.
+As of December 31, 2020, we had federal net operating loss ("NOL") carryforwards of approximately \$177.2 million and state NOL carryforwards of approximately \$206.7 million available to offset future taxable income.
 If not utilized, the federal and state NOL carryforwards will begin to expire in various years beginning in 2034.
-As of December 31, 2018, we also had \$4.4 million of federal and \$3.7 million of state research and development tax credit carryforwards available to reduce future income taxes.
+As of December 31, 2020, we also had \$6.8 million of federal and \$3.9 million of state research and development tax credit carryforwards available to reduce future income taxes.
 The federal research and development tax credits will begin to expire in 2035, if not utilized.
 The state research and development tax credits have no expiration date.
 Utilization of NOL carryforwards and credits may be subject to an annual limitation due to the "ownership change" provisions under Sections 382 and 383 of the Internal Revenue Code of 1986, as amended.
-An "ownership change" is generally defined as a cumulative change in the ownership interest of significant stockholders over a three-year period in excess of 50 percentage points.
+An "ownership change" is generally defined as a cumulative change in the ownership interest of significant stockholders over a rolling three-year period in excess of 50 percentage points.
 Similar provisions under state tax law may also apply.
-We may have experienced an ownership change in the past, including in connection with our IPO and/or our March 2018 follow-on offering, and we may experience an ownership change in the future as a result of subsequent shifts in our stock ownership, some of which changes are outside our control.
+If finalized, Treasury Regulations currently proposed under Section 382 of the Code may further limit our ability to utilize our pre-change NOLs or credits if we undergo a future ownership change.
+We may experience an ownership change in the future as a result of subsequent shifts in our stock ownership, some of which changes are outside our control.
 Such ownership changes could result in the expiration of our NOL carryforwards and other tax attributes before they can be utilized and, if we are profitable, our future cash flows could be adversely affected due to our increased tax liability.